 Those on a tight budget might consider forgoing the Park Hopper option, in which case you should only do Disneyland, rather than Disney California Adventure.
 Keep in mind that if do that, you won’t be able to visit the awesome Cars Land, Guardians of the Galaxy: Mission Breakout, Incredicoaster, and more.
 Also know that it’s impossible to do everything in one day.

-If you’re willing to commit to two days at Disneyland, the good news is that this is where discounts start to be offered via authorized sellers.
-The bad news is that these discounts are fairly minimal.
+At least two days at Disneyland is where discounts start to be offered via authorized sellers.
+The bad news is that these discounts are still fairly minimal.
 You’re looking at ~$5 off per ticket at best–but every little bit of savings helps!

 As with the 1-day ticket, we recommend purchasing the Park Hopper option.
 This allows you a day for each park, as well as the ability to bounce back and forth between the two parks during your visit.
 That offers some strategic advantages, including be able to book Genie+ Lightning Lane reservations in both parks.

 If you’re doing 3 days or more, that’s where you’ll start finding the best discounts on Disneyland tickets.
 The incremental cost of each day beyond 2 is progressively lower, meaning you pay significantly less per day for Disneyland and Disney California Adventure visits that are 4 days long than you do for a single day.
 This huge cost difference is one of the big reasons we recommend doing a few days at Disneyland if you can.
 As Disney says, “the longer you play, the less you pay per day.”
 Cheesy, but accurate.